 Take the container with you to the hospital, if possible.

 The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated.
 The person may receive:

 - Blood and urine tests

 - Breathing support, including oxygen and a tube through the mouth into the lungs

 - Chest (and possibly stomach) x-ray

 With proper medical treatment, most people recover completely.

 Death can occur from serious heart rhythm disturbances.

 Pfennig CL, Slovis CM.
 Electrolyte disorders.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 117.

-US National Library of Medicine.
+US National Library of Medicine website.
 Specialized Information Services.
 Toxicology Data Network.
 Calcium carbonate. toxnet.nlm.nih.gov.
 Updated June 30, 2014.
-Accessed July 7, 2017.
+Accessed April 30, 2019.